Nick Grimshaw quits the Radio 1 Breakfast Show

 — BBC Radio 1 (@BBCR1) May 31, 2018

-Greg James joined him in the studio, adding in a tweet: “I cannot wait to take over the most famous radio show in the world and it was so lovely to break the news on air with Grim that we are switching shows.
+James joined him in the studio, adding in a tweet: “I cannot wait to take over the most famous radio show in the world and it was so lovely to break the news on air with Grim that we are switching shows.

 “He’s had an amazing six years and I can’t wait to get going in the autumn.”